 314 DeMille, Cecil B., director.
 Why Change Your Wife?, Paramount Pictures, 1920.
-1 hr 30 min.
+1 hr 30 min

-side or the other, it's just as likely that both actor and director influenced the liberated performance of Oswald's character in the film.
+Oswalda is chiefly responsible for her performance as a New Woman in The Oyster Princess.
+But since there is no real evidence to support one side or the other, it's just as likely that both actor and director influenced the liberated performance of Oswald's character in the film.